 - Provide copies of the biometric page of the parents/guardians’ passports/national identity cards with their signatures showing

 - Provide the address of where the student will be staying while in the Ireland as a student/a letter from the school which confirms all necessary accommodation is provided

 Importantly, when an under 18 is granted permission to remain, this does not mean other family members can accompany or join the student in the State.

-For further legal advice and professional guidance for international students who are under 18, get in touch with an IAS immigration lawyer in Ireland today on (+353) 061 518 025.
+For further advice and professional guidance for international students who are under 18, get in touch with an IAS immigration expert in Ireland today on (+353) 061 518 025.

 As previously mentioned, the requirements for a non-EEA student can be largely dependent upon whether you come from a non-visa required or a visa-required country and on how long you intend to stay in the State.

 However, when it comes to work eligibility, those from both non-visa required and visa required countries who will be staying in Ireland for under three months are unable to work.

 Only a student who has been granted Stamp 2 permissions is eligible to participate in casual employment.
 This allows them to work a maximum of 20 hours per week during term time and 40 hours per week during holidays (the months of June, July, August and September and between 15 December to 15 January).

 Despite being able to take up casual employment, students are still required to pay for their course and must prove they can support themselves financially throughout their time in Ireland.

 One of our immigration experts can thoroughly explain this process to you and will assess whether you would qualify to work in Ireland during your studies.
 We can then advise you with any further queries you may have and would be more than happy to assist with any applications for immigration permission/visa purposes.